 On a quarterly basis all control owners/operators affirm the effectiveness and appropriateness of their assigned controls.
 Results are recorded on the Lancashire Governance Portal in a process that is facilitated by the Group risk management function and the CRO.
 All control assessments are then reviewed and approved by the CRO who reports any material changes to the Board on a quarterly basis.
+Detailed follow-up is performed on a sample of controls each quarter to verify the affirmations made by the control operators.

-(B) Compliance function
+(B) COMPLIANCE FUNCTION

-The Group is committed to ensuring compliance with all applicable laws and regulations and has no tolerance for breaches or a failure to adhere to prudential regulatory standards as well as the standards of conduct expected of it in those markets and territories in which it operates.
+LUK is committed to ensuring compliance with all applicable laws and regulations and has no tolerance for breaches or a failure to adhere to prudential regulatory standards as well as the standards of conduct expected of it in those markets and territories in which it operates.

-The Group and Company has implemented policies and procedures to document the control environment in place including how it mitigates regulatory risk.
+The Group and the Company have implemented policies and procedures to document the control environment in place including how it mitigates regulatory risk.
 The Group recognises that compliance is the responsibility of all staff and directors, including non-executive directors.
-Ensuring the implementation of a compliance policy throughout the firm is the responsibility of the Group and subsidiary undertaking boards.
-On a day-to-day basis executive management and SIMFs/Approved Persons who act in an executive capacity are responsible for ensuring that the policy remains appropriate and effective.
+Ensuring the implementation of a compliance policy throughout the firm is the responsibility of the LHL and subsidiary undertaking boards.
+On a day-to-day basis executive management and SMFs/Approved Persons who act in an executive capacity are responsible for ensuring that the policy remains appropriate and effective.